sebastiaannavas/sebastiaannavas/README.md

 :seedling: Learning mobile native and cross platform technologies.

-:handshake: Looking to collaborate on challenging projects to keep growing professionally.
+:handshake: Looking to collaborate on challenging projects.